10 Years (2011 film)

-10 Years is a 2011 American romantic comedy written and directed by Jamie Linden in his directorial debut.
+10 Years is a 2011 American romantic comedy film written and directed by Jamie Linden in his directorial debut.
 It stars an ensemble cast including Channing Tatum, Jenna Dewan, Justin Long, Kate Mara, Rosario Dawson, Oscar Isaac, Lynn Collins, Chris Pratt, Scott Porter, Brian Geraghty, Aubrey Plaza, and Anthony Mackie.
 It was released September 14, 2012, in select theaters.

 Plot

 On the day of their 10-year high school reunion, Jake and his girlfriend Jess arrive at the home of his now-married high school friends Cully and Sam.
-Other friends begin to arrive including best friends Marty and AJ, famous musician Reeves, and the adventurous Scott with his wife, Suki.
+Other friends begin to arrive, including best friends Marty and AJ, famous musician Reeves, and the adventurous Scott with his wife, Suki.
 They depart for the reunion and reunite with their friend Garrity and meet his wife Olivia; and reconnect with Garrity's best friend Andre.
 Meanwhile, reclusive classmate Elise arrives at the reunion alone.
 She is ignored by the party planner, prom queen Anna.

 Jake, Cully, Andre, and Reeves smoke a joint in Jake's car when he reveals an envelope with an engagement ring inside, stating that he has intended to ask Jess to marry him for quite some time but hasn't found the right moment to propose.
 However, Jake is conflicted when he sees his high school sweetheart Mary and her new husband Paul.
-Jake, Jess, Mary, and Paul share awkward introductions, and Jake and Mary reconnect for the first time in eight years.
-Reeves approaches Elise and the pair reminisce when he spots an old picture of Elise wearing bright yellow shoes.
+The two couples share awkward introductions, as Jake and Mary reconnect for the first time in eight years.
+Reeves approaches Elise and the pair reminisce when he spots an old picture of her wearing bright yellow shoes.